Nathan Healy

 Nashua Area Utility Providers

-Nashua residents receive electricity primarily from PSNH, which charged 28.9¢ per kWh in 2023—significantly higher than the national average of 16.0¢ per kWh.
+Nashua residents receive electricity from Eversource, which charged 28.9¢ per kWh in 2023—the most recent data available.
+This rate exceeds the national average of 16.0¢ per kWh by over 80%.

 Nashua Utilities Electricity Rates